erzhuoshao/DeepFlowGen/README.md

 # DeepFlowGen
-A Py-Torch based implementation for DeepFlowGen, a deep neural network which generates intention-aware crowd flow by PoI (Point of Interest) distribution.
-The detailed implementation of DeepFlowGen is introduced in paper [*DeepFlowGen: Intention-aware Fine Grained Crowd Flow Generation via Deep Neural Networks*](https://ieeexplore.ieee.org/document/9416248).
+A PyTorch-based implementation for DeepFlowGen, a deep neural network that generates intention-aware crowd flow by PoI (Point of Interest) distribution.
+The detailed implementation of DeepFlowGen is introduced in paper [*DeepFlowGen: Intention-aware Fine-Grained Crowd Flow Generation via Deep Neural Networks*](https://ieeexplore.ieee.org/document/9416248).

 In addition to regular crowd inflow/outflow in regions, which is of shape $R \times T$ ($R$ represents the number of regions while $T$ is the number of time slots), intention-aware crowd flow, which is of shape $R \times T \times I$, have an additional dimension to represent the intention of crowd flow.
 Concretely, we partition the crowd flow in a certain region & time slot, which is a scalar, into $I$ values, according to the PoI visiting/leaving population.